 9. Big Mac Index

-At the time this article was published, Switzerland had the most expensive Big Mac.
+At the time this article was published, the Big Mac in Switzerland was the most expensive.
 Ukraine has the cheapest.

 10. The Russia Line Up

-When McDonald’s opened their first restaurant in Russia the lineup was so huge it went around several blocks.
+When McDonald’s opened its first restaurant in Russia, the lineup was so long it stretched several blocks.

 11. There are no McDonald’s Restaurants in Bermuda

-All foreign restaurants are banned in Bermuda with the exception of KFC, as they opened their location before the ban took place.
+All foreign restaurants are banned in Bermuda, except KFC, which opened before the ban took effect.

 12. McDonald’s India does not serve beef